abulimov/models_blog/content/post/mk-cannon-yolle.md

 Unfortunately kit's producer decided to save like 2 Euros on threads, so the kit comes with synthetic threads of following colours: *golden* (**?!**), *brown* and *metallic white* (all very shiny).

 It's even funnier to think of because illustrated manual clearly shows that you'll need *black* (which is absent from the box), brown and white.
-After a quick research on this subject I've learned that real ropes were tared to protect them, so were different shades of brown and black.
+After a quick research on this subject I've learned that real ropes were tared to protect them, so were different shades of beige, brown and black.

 Anyway, even the brown one that I tried to use is too shiny, so I ordered some proper threads by *Amati*.